Tyrrrz/Tyrrrz.me/data/blog/wpf-frontend-using-ammyui/index.md

 </Window>
 ```

-Although on its own this already looks a bit cleaner, Ammy's true power lies in its extensive set of features.
+Although on its own this already looks a bit cleaner, AmmyUI's true power lies in its extensive set of features.

 ### Names and resource keys